konveyor/tackle2-ui/client/src/app/hooks/table-controls/DOCS.md

 - Active row shorthand functions are provided by `getActiveRowDerivedState`.
 - A `useEffect` call which prevents invalid state after an item is deleted is provided by `useActiveRowEffects`.

-⚠️ TECH DEBT NOTE: We may want to rename the "active row" feature and code to "active item" to be consistent about using "item" naming rather than "row" naming outside the rendering code (see [Item Objects, Not Row Objects](#item-objects-not-row-objects).
+> ⚠️ TECH DEBT NOTE: We may want to rename the "active row" feature and code to "active item" to be consistent about using "item" naming rather than "row" naming outside the rendering code (see [Item Objects, Not Row Objects](#item-objects-not-row-objects)).

 ### Selection